What do I do when I'm done selecting articles?

 To close for submissions, the journal admin user will go to:

 The admin editor can then click the "Close submissions" button.
-To update the message that readers see when your journal is closed for submissions, enter it in the text box under the "Closed for submissions message" and then click "Update Message".
+To update the message that readers see when your journal is closed for submissions, enter it in the text box under the "Close for submissions message" and then click "Update message".

 Reject remaining manuscripts